A dichotomy for inverse-semigroup crossed products via dynamical Cuntz semigroups: Applications to groupoid C*-algebras

 \begin{enumerate}[label=(\alph*)] \item Let $\GG$ be an \'etale groupoid with second-countable locally compact Hausdorff unit space $X \coloneqq \GGo$, let $S = S(\GG)$, and let $\theta\colon S \curvearrowright X$ be the canonical action of $S$ on $X$.
 Then there is a homomorphism

 for $f \in C_c(U)$ and $U \in S$, that induces isomorphisms $\psi_{\max}, \psi_\red$, and $\psi_\ess$ making the following diagram commute.

 \item Let $X$ be a second-countable locally compact Hausdorff space, and let $S$ be a countable unital inverse semigroup acting on $X$.
-Then there is an \'etale groupoid $\GG$ with locally compact Hausdorff unit space $\GGo = X$ and a homomorphism $\psi_\alg$ defined as in \labelcref{map: duality} that induces isomorphisms $\psi_{\max}, \psi_\red$, and $\psi_\ess$ such that the above diagram commutes. \end{enumerate} \end{thm}
+Then there is an \'etale groupoid $\GG$ with unit space $\GGo = X$ and a homomorphism $\psi_\alg$ defined as in \labelcref{map: duality} that induces isomorphisms $\psi_{\max}, \psi_\red$, and $\psi_\ess$ such that the above diagram commutes. \end{enumerate} \end{thm}

 \begin{proof} For part~\cref{item: duality gpd to IS}, note that \cite[Proposition~9.8]{Exel2008} shows that there is an isomorphism

 and the proof of \cite[Theorem~9.8]{Exel2008} shows that for $f \in C_c(U)$ and $U \in S$,